ericpromislow/tabhunter/README.md

 ## Based on the much-loved, classic Firefox extension

-This extension lets you easily juggledozens of tabs at any time.
+This extension lets you easily juggle dozens of tabs at any time.
 Enter a search string (actually a standard JavaScript regex), highlight the URL you want to bring up, and press return or double-click it.
 Tabhunter will even bring up minimized windows containing the desiredu